run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 The Overview dashboard provides information about what is happening __right now__ in the cluster.
 Administrators can view high-level information on the state of the cluster, including:

-* The number of available and allocated resources and their cluster-wide utilization.
+* The number of available and allocated resources and their cluster-wide utilization
-* The number of running and pending __Jobs__, their utilization, information on Jobs with errors or Jobs with idle GPUs,
+* The number of running and pending __Jobs__, their utilization, information on Jobs with errors or Jobs with idle GPUs
 * Active __Projects__, their assigned and allocated GPU, and number of running and pending Jobs

 Cluster administrators can use the Overview dashboard to find issues and fix them.
 Below are a few examples: